getmakerlog/roadmap/README.md

 - `existing`: This feature exists already on the current Makerlog.

+### Milestones

+Milestones will give more details on when you can expect to see said feature working in the new version.
+The following milestones exist:

+- `Alpha`: Features are working in the alpha version of the platform.
+- `Beta`: Features are working in the beta version of the platform.
+- `Public`: Features are available in the general public version of the platform.

 ## Discussions

 Currently discussions have been enabled for this repository, so please feel free to utilize the sections: https://github.com/getmakerlog/roadmap/discussions